awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

 # AWS Elastic Beanstalk sample for CodeBuild<a name="sample-elastic-beanstalk"></a>

-This sample uses AWS CodeBuild with Maven to produce a single WAR file named `my-web-app.war` as the build output\.
+This sample uses AWS CodeBuild with Maven to produce a single WAR file named `ROOT.war` as the build output\.
 This sample then deploys the WAR file to the instances in an AWS Elastic Beanstalk environment\.

 **Important**
 Running this sample might result in charges to your AWS account\.
 These include possible charges for CodeBuild and for AWS resources and actions related to Amazon S3, AWS KMS, CloudWatch Logs, and Amazon EC2\.
 For more information, see [CodeBuild pricing](http://aws.amazon.com/codebuild/pricing), [Amazon S3 pricing](http://aws.amazon.com/s3/pricing), [AWS Key Management Service pricing](http://aws.amazon.com/kms/pricing), [Amazon CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing), and [Amazon EC2 pricing](http://aws.amazon.com/ec2/pricing)\.